wesleybowman/karsten/time_sheet.md

     Still very rough, but is the backbone for more features to be added.
     Still need to get plots in.

+- 2014/05/05
++ 08:15 - --
+    Started running the matlab plausible_turbine_locations to get time.
+Then am going to run the python version and compare.
+Also working on getting plots up.

 ```